Simon Kuznets: Emigration to the United States

 In 1922, the Kuznets family emigrated to the United States.
 Kuznets then studied at Columbia University under the guidance of Wesley Clair Mitchell.
 He graduated with a B.S. in 1923, M.A. in 1924, and Ph.D. in 1926.
-As his magister thesis, he defended his essay "Economic system of Dr. Schumpeter, presented and analyzed", written in Kharkiv.
+As his magister thesis, he defended his essay "Economic system of Dr. Schumpeter, presented and analyzed", written in Kharkov.
 From 1925 to 1926, Kuznets spent time studying economic patterns in prices as the Research Fellow at the Social Science Research Council.
 It was this work that led to his book "Secular Movements in Production and Prices", defended as a doctoral thesis and published in 1930.

 In 1927, he became a member of the research staff of the National Bureau of Economic Research (NBER), where he worked until 1961.
 From 1931 until 1936, Kuznets was a part-time professor at the University of Pennsylvania.
 In 1937 he was elected as a fellow of the American Statistical Association.
 He was elected to the Pi Gamma Mu social science honor society chapter at the University of Pennsylvania and actively served as a chapter officer in the 1940s; becoming a full-time professor from 1936 until 1954.
 In 1954, Kuznets moved to Johns Hopkins University, where he was professor of political economy until 1960.
 From 1961 until his retirement in 1970, Kuznets taught at Harvard.

 Apart from that, Kuznets collaborated with a number of research organizations and government agencies.
 From 1931 to 1934, at Mitchell's behest, Kuznets took charge of the NBER's work on U.S. national income accounts, giving the first official estimation of the US national income.
 In 1936, Kuznets took the lead in establishing the Conference on Research, Income and Wealth, which brought together government officials and academic economists, engaged in the development of the U.S. national income and product accounts, and in 1947 helped to establish its international counterpart, the International Association for Research in Income and Wealth.